SiteGround WordPress Hosting Review

 |Pranjal Gupta: Thank you so much, Pavlin.
 That would be really helpful for me :)|

 |Pavlin I.: You’re certainly most welcome! :) Glad we could assist you|

 |Pranjal Gupta: Thank you, Goodbye :)|

 |System:Pranjal Gupta has ended the chat|

-Another thing, I miss at SiteGround is lack of a bigger plans for high-end WordPress site with bigger traffic.
-Currently their biggest plan is suggested to handle monthly traffic of ~1,00,000 visits, and costs $14.95/mo.
-What if my site has daily traffic of 5,000 – 10,000 visits? the answer is go elsewhere? why? because it’s clearly indicated that their current biggest WordPress plan can’t support my high traffic WordPress site, and I can’t even pay bills at $60 monthly to use their cloud hosting for WordPress.
-That’s what actually happened with me when I had to drop SiteGround services, and was forced to look elsewhere.
+Another thing, I miss at SiteGround is the lack of a bigger plan for the high-end WordPress sites with bigger traffic.
+Currently, their biggest plan is suggested to handle monthly traffic of ~1,00,000 visits and costs $14.95/mo.
+What if my site has a daily traffic of 5,000 – 10,000 visits? the answer is going elsewhere? why? because it’s clearly indicated that their current biggest WordPress plan can’t support my high traffic WordPress site, and I can’t even pay bills at $60 monthly to use their cloud hosting for WordPress.
+That’s what actually happened with me when I had to drop SiteGround services and was forced to look elsewhere.

 Are the visits suggested under each SiteGround plan are the actual and will they suspend my site, if monthly traffic on my site goes beyond that limit?

 No, they won’t suspend your site after that limit is crossed, it’s just a fair indication that this plan is suitable for this much of traffic and there’s no limit for traffic, as long as your site is not crashing with the given amount of resources, your site will continue to load, no matter how many visitors are on your site.

 This seems to be typical cPanel based shared WordPress hosting which is available for cheap, then why they are charging higher?